 In preparation, two important processes were initiated which contributed to a good startup.
-First, all the project managers participated in a course on presentation skills, focusing on graphic presentations on flip charts and feedback on presentations from particularly a psychological angle.
-Then, we devised a project manager programme, consisting of three classroom courses which provided the basis for all the project managers' subsequent IPMA certifications.
+First, all the project managers participated in a course on presentation competencies, focusing on graphic presentations on flip charts and feedback on presentations, particularly from a psychological angle.
+Then, we devised a project manager programme, in which I taught three residential courses that provided the basis for all the project managers' subsequent IPMA certification.

-Both processes contributed to the foundation of the department, establishing relationships and trust among the participants, and created an environment fostering curiosity and willingness to learn new skills and from each other and providing the participants with a psychological sense of ease which made it okay to "fail" and to show vulnerability.
-The focus being 'we are all learning and need help from each other' and this contributes heavily to establishing psychological safety (ref.
-Amy Edmondson: The Fearless Organisation: Creating Psychological Safety in the Workplace for Learning, Innovation and Growth).
+Both processes contributed to rebuilding the department, establishing relationships and trust among the project managers.
+This was combined with a focus on being curious, learning from each other, helping each other and learning new competencies, which provided the participants with a psychological sense of ease, making it okay to "fail" and to show vulnerability.
+The focus was 'we're all learning and need help from each other' and this contributed heavily to establishing psychological safety (ref.
+Amy Edmondson).

 Having completed the course on presentation, the participants started taking turns chairing the meetings and receiving feedback on their facilitation of the meeting and use of flip charts.
 It was a natural progression from the course.
-The view being, that we sign up for a course in order to be able to use what we have learnt in our daily lives!
+The view being that we sign up for a course in order to be able to use what we have learnt in our daily lives!

 Then, the focus shifted to the department meeting itself.
-The attitude of the participants was clear: I was the department manager, so I would draw up the agenda.
-This gave rise to a lively debate on why we were holding the meeting and who benefited from it.
-Changing our habits and what "we usually do" now consisted in: it must be our meeting, meaning that it must be of value to everybody, not just the department manager.
-In this way, we started a journey of development, establishing and practising another form of meeting and thereby a new behaviour (system 2).
-We drafted then a set of utility values for the meeting.
+The approach of the participants was clear: I was the department manager, so I should draw up the agenda.
+This gave rise to a lively debate on why we're holding the meeting and who it would benefit.

+Changing our habits and what "we usually do" now consisted in: it was to be our meeting, meaning that it had to be of value to everybody, not just the department manager.

+In this way, we started a journey of development, establishing and practising another form of meeting and thereby a new behaviour "system 2".
+Then, we drafted a set of values (success criteria's) for the meeting.
 What would get us to experience the meeting as a success and give it meaning?
-We established the utility values relatively quickly.
+We established the values relatively quickly.
+Translation: involve me, engage me, the feeling

+NYTTE VÆRDI:

+- INVOLVERER MIG

+- .
+ENGAGERER MIG

+- OPLEVER AT VÆRE EN AFDELING

+- GIVER MIG SPARRING

+- INDDRAGER PRAKTISK ERFA

+- .
+UNDERSTATTER VIDENSDELING

+- .
+GIVER VIDEN

+- .
+UDVIDER MINE KOMPETENCER

+Values posted on the wall in the meeting room - in danish

+to be a department, give me coaching/ sparring (help me), involve practical experience, support knowledge sharing, provide new knowledge, expand my competencies.

 It was a much bigger job to get to a joint view on how to realise these values.
-You have to be terribly concrete on precisely what and how.
-Every single utility value generated an interesting debate on what it takes meeting room for us to experience the utility value.
-For example, the utility value of 'engaged'.
+You've got to be terribly concrete on precisely 'what' and 'how'.
+Every single value generated an interesting debate on:

+What does it take to achieve the value?
+For example, the value of "engaged".
 It took next to no time to agree on its importance, but what had to happen at the meeting for everyone to feel engaged?

-We managed to find two to three concrete activities or processes for all eight utility values.
-It took a great deal of time and we spent several department meetings working on it.
-We succeeded and worked out a matrix of concrete initiatives for every individual utility value.
-It's important that the project managers take turns facilitating this process to avoid it being "controlled" by management.
-See the illustration (Figure 1) flip chart of utility values.
-In English: Involve me, engage me, experience being a department, gives me sparring, involves practical experience, supports knowledge sharing, provides knowledge (about the company), expands my competencies)
+We managed to find two to three concrete activities or processes for all eight values.
+It took a great deal of time and we spent several department meetings working on it (in fact using the loop PDCA).
+We succeeded - we worked out a matrix of concrete initiatives for every individual value.
+It's crucial that the project managers take turns facilitating this process to avoid it being "controlled by management".
+See the illustration (flip chart) of values.